 A final note...

 It is possible to work on reducing feelings of loneliness and isolation using the steps above.
 However, if you find yourself with persistent feelings of loneliness or are struggling to cope, then don’t be afraid to reach out for help.
 If you’re feeling really low and struggling to pick yourself back up, then it’s worth contacting your GP, who can talk you through any help that might be available to you.
 Or, if you need somewhere to turn quickly, then you can also contact Silver Line, Samaritans or Crisis Text Line who are there 24/7 to support people who could use a listening ear.
 Try to keep in mind that just because you feel alone, it doesn’t mean you are alone, and things will get better with a little time and perseverance.

 You might also want to try taking a look at our online community forum where members can share experiences, tips and advice – particularly this thread; How do you manage loneliness?
 Sometimes having a conversation with others who can relate to what you’re feeling, can really help.

 Do you have any additional tips that you’d like to share on coping with loneliness?
-Email us at [email protected] or leave a comment below.
+Join the conversation on the community forum, or leave a comment below.